-- (1) This By-law applies to all meetings of the Municipal Council and its committees and must be complied with by- - (a) Councillors; - (b) traditional leaders; - (c) members of the public; - (d) officials of the municipality; - (e) Government Ministers; - (f) Members of Executive Council; - (g) officials from government departments; and - (h) representatives from public bodies or the private sector, who address or attend the Council or committee meeting. - (2) A committee of Council is bound by this By-law unless the committee elects to draft their own Rules of Order. - (3) A committee which elects to draft its own Rules of Order in terms of sub-rule (2) must- - (a) ensure that that the rules drafted do not conflict with this By-law; and - (b) submit the draft rules to the Speaker and the party Whips for consideration and recommendation to Council. - (4) Rules of Order drafted in terms of sub-rule (2) must form part of these Rules of Order once they have been passed by the Municipal Council.
+[paragraph (f) substituted by section 3 of the Amendment By-law, 2017] - (g) officials from government departments; and - (h) representatives from public bodies or the private sector, who address or attend the Council or committee meeting. - (2) A committee of Council is bound by this By-law unless the committee elects to draft their own Rules of Order. - (3) A committee which elects to draft its own Rules of Order in terms of sub-rule (2) must- - (a) ensure that that the rules drafted do not conflict with this By-law; and - (b) submit the draft rules to the Speaker and the party Whips for consideration and recommendation to Council. - (4) Rules of Order drafted in terms of sub-rule (2) must form part of these Rules of Order once they have been passed by the Municipal Council.